 We often say, we do these things for ourselves, for a challenge, to go beyond our own limits and what we think we're capable of, to grow, to learn and maybe to find our true selves.

 Sure, that's certainly one reason, but I doubt we can actually experience all of this, when what we do also validates so many aspects of our ego.
 Racing is, amongst many beautiful things, a way to seek validation from external sources, there's no need to argue.
-And there's nothing wrong with that, but evry once in a while it might be good to challenge this and find out what happens when you go against this.
+And there's nothing wrong with that, but every once in a while it might be good to challenge this and find out what happens when you go against this.
 So what happens if you just eliminate all ego aspects and face those emotions of shame and failure while people are watching?

 You experience the true meaning of growth, what it takes to swim against the tide and you'll learn that strength may appear weak on the surface, sometimes, invisible to the eyes of the ones who have never gotten the balls to jump over this edge.